dannymagnus/CI_MS1_RRWeddings/README.md

 - Background colours - #fff
 - Modals and buttons - rgba(250, 218, 221, 0.5)

-These colours have been chosen as they fit with the images that will be used for background and for foreground images and a representative of the end product.
+These colours have been chosen as they fit with the images that will be used for background and for foreground images and are representative of the end product.
 They must also be suitable for accessibility support.
 <br>

 <img src="docs/features/colour_pallette.png">